Schniz/need-this/README.md

-WebSockets Integ for React
+One Store To Rule Them All
 ==========================

-Basically will produce a WebSockets that you can call:
+Basically will produce a WebSockets/Single Entry API that you can call:

 ```javascript
 {